+The IRP Panel shall continue in place after an application for intervention is granted unless one or more of the panelists is unable to continue, and withdraws, due to conflict of interest, in which case the Party whose panelist withdraws will select a further panelist in accordance with Rule 3.

 Rationale: As with Subsection 14, the IOT noted a potential gap in the ISP regarding Intervention.
 Panelists in the First IRP must reconsider if they have a conflict of interest as a result of the intervener joining the proceedings, and withdraw if appropriate.

-Excluding materials exempted from production under Rule 8 (Exchange of Information) below, the First IRP Panel shall direct that all materials related to the Dispute be made available to entities that have intervened or had their claim consolidated unless a Claimant or ICANN objects that such disclosure will harm commercial confidentiality, personal data, or trade secrets; in which case the First IRP Panel shall rule on objection and provide such information as is consistent with the Purposes of the IRP and the appropriate preservation of confidentiality as recognized in Article 4 of the Bylaws.
+Excluding materials exempted from production under Rule 8 (Exchange of Information) below, the First IRP Panel, shall direct that all materials related to the Dispute be made available to entities that have intervened unless a Claimant or ICANN objects that such disclosure will harm commercial confidentiality, personal data, or trade secrets; in which case the First IRP Panel shall rule on objection and provide such information as is consistent with the Purposes of the IRP and the appropriate preservation of confidentiality as recognized in Article 4 of the Bylaws.

 Rationale: Essentially the same text as in the ISP.